whereyoustood/publicfiguresonpalestine/README.md

 # Public figures on Palestine

-More info includng how to contribute: (https://whereyoustood.github.io)[https://whereyoustood.github.io]
+More info including how to contribute: [https://whereyoustood.github.io](https://whereyoustood.github.io)